Ruckomechi Camp is situated along a long stretch of pristine Zambezi riverfront.

 Usual board basis: Full Board

-Food quality: On our last visit to Ruckomechi the food was really good.
-A typical day’s dining may look something like:
+Food quality: On our last visit to Ruckomechi, in April 2013. the food was really good.
+A typical day’s dining was as follows:

 Dining style: Group Meals